 Water Pokémon counters

 Roserade and Meowscarda are among the best counters for water Pokémon.
-You should also consider the following from each generation:
+If you want advice on good counters from each generation, we have some for you below:

 What are water Pokémon resistances?